“Building Confidence”

 The hips should be nailed in place next with 3" toenails into the common rafters - two 3" nails per hip.

-Before carrying on, make sure the 10'x10' perimeter is square.
+Before carrying on, make sure the 10'x10' perimeter of the gazebo is square.
 Check this by measuring the diagonals.
 They should be the same.
 The hips won't all be the same length if the roof isn't square.

-The hips should be nailed in place next with 3" toenails into the common rafters - two 3" nails per hip, on each end.
+The hips of the gazebo should be nailed in place next with 3" toenails into the common rafters - two 3" nails per hip, on each end.

 When making the hips, notice that the new plumb cut for a hip is 5/17, which is 16 1/2 degrees not 5/12 like the commons.
 The hips also will be cut on about a 46 degree - that's 12/11 1/2 on the square marked on the 12 side.
 When nailing the hip to the intersection of the common rafters drop the hip a bit so the edges are the same level as the common.
 The bird's mouth is dropped down to allow for the edges of the hip being higher than the center by about 1/4", also trim off 2" of the tail of the hip before measuring the 1 7/16".
 All measurements are on center line on the top edge of the hip as shown.